Wojw99/biometrics-classes/README.md

 A couple of different sources for learning and implementing biometrics solutions, prepared for biometric classes of the academy.

 ## What is Biometrics?
-[thalesgroup.com](https://www.thalesgroup.com/en/markets/digital-identity-and-security/government/inspired/biometrics) - the article contains definition, trends, use cases, laws and latest news about biometrics.
+[thalesgroup.com](https://www.thalesgroup.com/en/markets/digital-identity-and-security/government/inspired/biometrics) - the article in a short way describes the topic of biometrics.
+We can read about:
+- definition
+- trends
+- biometric identifiers
+- use cases (law, civil Identity, healthcare, etc.)
+- biometrics market
+- latest news

+#### What is a biometrics?
+"Biometrics is the most suitable means of identifying and authenticating individuals in a reliable and fast way through unique biological characteristics."

+#### Where is biometrics used?
+"Historically, applications using biometrics have been initiated by authorities for military access control, criminal or civil identification under a tightly regulated legal and technical framework.
+Today, sectors, including banking, retail, and mobile commerce, demonstrate a real appetite for the benefits of biometrics."

+#### The biometrics market
+"According to Global Markets Insights, the global biometric market is expected to top USD 50 billion by 2024.
+Non-AFIS will account for the highest biometrics market share, exceeding USD 18 billion by 2024.
+Biometric applications in the security and government sectors of North America are driving the regional market trends.
+The study claims, North America, with the U.S. at the helm, will represent more than 30% of the overall biometrics industry share by 2024. "

 ## Biometrics tutorial
-[javatpoint.com](https://www.javatpoint.com/biometrics-tutorial) - the website contains general information about biometrics history, advantages and disadvantages, type, and examples of uses in cryptography or machine learning.
+[javatpoint.com](https://www.javatpoint.com/biometrics-tutorial) - on the website we can go more depeer in the topic of biometrics.
+It is more practice-oriented.
+We can read about:
+- advantages and disadvantages,
+- types of biometrics
+- uses in machine learning (with a quick description of algorithms)
+- uses in cryptography

 ## BiometricsManager in Android
 [developer.android.com](https://developer.android.com/training/sign-in/biometric-auth) - quick tutorial for using biometric authentication in the android system.
+It is a fully practice project with which we can add biometric authentication to our own app.

 ## Biometrics security
 [csoonline.com](https://www.csoonline.com/article/3339565/what-is-biometrics-and-why-collecting-biometric-data-is-risky.html) - An Article about security of biometrics, and why is so dangerous.